SC4RECOIN/PriceTargetTrader/README.md

 Holds stocks with price targets above a set threshold.
 Rebalances everyday at market open.

+## Schedule

+The program will rebalance every Monday morning.
+This can be changed with `schedule.every().monday.at("09:15").do(rebalance_task)` in `main.py` (see [python scheduler](https://pypi.org/project/schedule/)).
+The rebalance function will wait for the market to open before entering positions the function can be run early to fetch price targets.

 ## Data Source

 Price target data is being pulled from [IEXCloud](https://iexcloud.io/docs/api/#price-target).